obokhove/EagreEUEID20202023/kokitestinglpf/readme.md

 ## Linear potential flow without VP

 15-12: energy plotted; seems to behave like SE oscillations halving with dt-> 0.5*dt; exact and numerical solutions plotted together; terribly slow?
 Why?
-To do: faster, check whether converges a bit.
+To do: faster, check whether converges a bit; stpes 2 and 3 are linear also for nonlinear model so linear fast solvesr possible.
-To do: CG@ does not work; output function complains?
+To do: CG2 does not work; output function complains?
 Why?
 To do: VP version as discussed.

 09-12: performance still very poor relative to exact solution at nx=120 and nz=6 and 2000 time steps in one period?